tarndt/usbd/README.md

 ```
 $ go test ./...
-ok  	github.com/tarndt/usbd/pkg/devices/dedupdisk/dedupdisk_test	6.296s
+ok  	github.com/tarndt/usbd/pkg/devices/dedupdisk/dedupdisk_test	6.166s
-ok  	github.com/tarndt/usbd/pkg/devices/filedisk/filedisk_test	7.969s
+ok  	github.com/tarndt/usbd/pkg/devices/filedisk/filedisk_test	8.011s
-ok  	github.com/tarndt/usbd/pkg/devices/objstore	65.046s
+ok  	github.com/tarndt/usbd/pkg/devices/objstore	65.617s
+ok  	github.com/tarndt/usbd/pkg/devices/ramdisk	2.351s
-ok  	github.com/tarndt/usbd/pkg/devices/ramdisk	(cached)
+ok  	github.com/tarndt/usbd/pkg/usbdlib	(cached)
+ok  	github.com/tarndt/usbd/pkg/usbdlib/usbdlib_test	0.197s
 ok  	github.com/tarndt/usbd/pkg/util	(cached)
 ```

-I have performed mostly manual testing at this point with the more extensive test being exporting an instance of the USBD deduplicating file-based block device.
-Then creating a VirtualBox VM using the exported NDB device and installing Windows XP, Windows 10 or Ubuntu on it.
+Manual testing has been performed using standard block device tools and by exporting an instance of the USBD reference implemenations and creating a VirtualBox VM using the exported NDB device and installing Windows XP, Windows 10 and Ubuntu on it.

-#### Deduplication

-To very the dedup implemenation I then "quick" (no zeroing) re-formatted it, performed another fresh install and verified sw-duplication was taking place by checking the disk file-set did not grow meaningfully.
-I have seen read performance up to 3.2 GB/s and write performance (while writing duplicate data) as high as 2.1 GB/s with SSDs hosting the backing PebbleDB database and block-file.

 #### ObjectStore

-This same procedure has been used to verify correct operation of the objectstore implemenation.
+This OS install procedure has been used to verify correct operation of the objectstore implemenation.
 Key to this implemenation preforming well use of the included [S2 compression](https://github.com/klauspost/compress/tree/master/s2) and fast (enough) network access to the backing objectstore server.
 For security reasons its highly recommended to use the provided AES encryption functionality.

 The ObjectStore implemenation uses ([a fork](https://github.com/tarndt/stow) due to fixes) of the [stow ObjectStorage abstraction library](https://github.com/graymeta/stow) to support many popular object stores.
 The command line argument `-objstore-cfg=<yourJSON>` allows for ObjectStore specific configuration parameters to be passed, so see what these parameters look like, take a look at the per ObjectStore configuration.
 For examplem see [S3 config](https://github.com/tarndt/stow/blob/master/s3/config.go#L24-L53) or [Azure config](https://github.com/tarndt/stow/blob/master/azure/config.go#L13-L16) options.